 All events and excursions take place at a working railroad facility, whether at the Steam Railroading Institute or offsite.

 Please be mindful of your safety and the safety of your fellow visitors and passengers.
 Watch your step, be mindful of moving railroad equipment, uneven surfaces or bad footing, and pinch points for fingers, arms and limbs.
 Please don’t walk on railroad tracks and keep back at a safe distance of 25 feet.
 Always follow the instructions from SRI staff and volunteers.

 Your presence and participation indicate that you as a visitor or passenger accept the limits of liability from inherent risks of all activities and operations.

 Coach: Vintage coach cars hold up to 70 people.
 Our coaches are historic 1950's/60’s-built cars with a single direction/type center aisle with two seats to each side.
 Seats are grouped in fours with two seats facing opposite of two seats.
 Some of our cars do have a small table in between the grouping.
 There are steps to climb aboard the train.
 We do not have loading platforms; we load from the ground and people must be able to walk up about four to five steps.
-Our Hi-Level coach car that’s used for Coach Deluxe Class is an upper level car and is not accessible for anyone with walking disabilities or are unable to climb narrow spiral stairways.
+Our Hi-Level coach car that’s used for Coach Deluxe Class is an upper level car and is not accessible for anyone with walking disabilities or is unable to climb narrow spiral stairways.
 Entrance onto and departure off the trains all require climbing up and down stairs.